- Formulated meal replacements (FMRs) are different from traditional VLED shakes — they're flexible, not restrictive

 - Medium chain triglycerides to assist metabolism

+When food is limited, whether due to medication or following recovery from bariatric surgery, every bite or sip needs to count.
 These shakes are designed to deliver maximum nutrition in a small volume, making them a great supplement during times of reduced appetite.

-They’re also titratable – meaning the serving size can be adjusted depending on appetite or individual needs.
+They're also titratable — meaning the serving size can be adjusted depending on appetite or individual needs.
+On days when eating is difficult, a half shake can be enough.
+On days with more physical activity or increased hunger, a full shake can provide sustained energy and nutritional support.